Connecting to Apache Kafka on Heroku in a Private or Shield Space via PrivateLink

 The following Heroku resources are required to set up a PrivateLink endpoint:

-A Heroku app running in the Private Space or Shield Private Space with an attached Apache Kafka on Heroku add-on.
-All Apache Kafka on Heroku instances running in a Private Space or Shield Private Space use one of the
+- A Heroku app running in the Private Space or Shield Private Space with an attached Apache Kafka on Heroku add-on.
+All Apache Kafka on Heroku clusters running in a Private Space or Shield Private Space use one of the

 private